xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 To these ends, the topics covered in our classes included working with files and folders, advanced searching through large collections of texts, algorithmic thinking, data manipulation, and text analysis.
-The tools we used were few and simple: the command line interface included in most modern computers, the ubiquitous and powerful Python programming language, and a text editor.
+The tools we use are few and simple: the command line interface included in most modern computers, the ubiquitous and powerful Python programming language, and a text editor.
 By the end of course, our students worked on their own and in small groups to create a small web scraper, an "essay grader," a comma-separated